 Engagement Sites

-• In Galle, USAID is partnering with local grantees to improve coordination and participatory decision-making related to solid waste management planning to move the city towards a circular economy—including, developing an Integrated Solid Waste Management Action Plan that formalizes the role of the informal waste collector and the services they provide.
+• In Galle, USAID partnered with local grantees to improve coordination and participatory decision-making related to solid waste management planning to move the city towards a circular economy—including, developing an Integrated Solid Waste Management Action Plan that formalizes the role of the informal waste collector and the services they provide.

 Impacts and Results